HMS Royal George (1756): Loss

 On 28 August 1782 Royal George was preparing to sail with Admiral Howe's fleet on another relief of Gibraltar.
 The ships were anchored at Spithead to take on supplies.
-Most of her complement were aboard ship, as were a large number of workmen to speed the repairs.
-There were also an estimated 200–300 relatives visiting the officers and men, 100–200 "ladies from the Point [at Portsmouth], who, though seeking neither husbands or fathers, yet visit our newly arrived ships of war", and a number of merchants and traders come to sell their wares to the seamen.
-The reason most of her complement were aboard was because of fear of desertion: all shore leave had been cancelled.
-Accordingly, every crew member then assigned to the vessel was aboard it when it sank, except for a detachment of sixty marines sent ashore that morning.
+Most of her complement were aboard, with a large number of workmen for the repairs.
+There were also 200–300 relatives visiting the officers and men, 100–200 "ladies from the Point [at Portsmouth], who, though seeking neither husbands or fathers, yet visit our newly arrived ships of war", and a number of merchants and traders selling their wares to the seamen.
+All shore leave had been cancelled, with every sailor kept aboard for fear of desertion, except for a detachment of sixty marines sent ashore that morning.

-The exact number of the total crew on board is unknown, but is estimated to have been around 1,200.
+The exact number of crew on board is unknown, but is estimated at 1,200.